 National and international risk assessments have been conducted on the risk that the BSE agent infected Australian cattle, with favourable findings.
 These assessments included significant scrutiny of the risks posed by cattle imported from countries that subsequently reported native-born cases of BSE.

 Every (financial) year each state must undertake surveillance of those cattle identified as being "imported".
-It was agreed by AHC (May 2004) that a minimum of two contacts with the person responsible for the husbandry of these cattle be made annually.
-The results of these inspections are compiled into an annual activity report (see Table 10) and provided to SAFEMEAT and the AHC.
+The results of these inspections are compiled into an annual activity report and provided to SAFEMEAT and the AHC.